-2.4.1 Where disease resistance characteristics are included in Test Guidelines, the following information should be provided in Chapter 8 "Explanations on the Table of Characteristics" in the form of a standard disease resistance protocol as set out below.
+2.4.1 Where disease resistance characteristics are included in Test Guidelines, the following information should be provided in Chapter 8 "Explanations on the Table of Characteristics" in the form of a standard disease resistance test protocol as set out below.
 This standard resistance protocol is guidance and not a strict prescription.
 It is not only advised to use the subjects mentioned, it also is advised to use the same order of the subjects.
 In order to increase the legibility and use of the protocols it is also advised to restrict the number of extra topics.
+Compulsory elements are printed in bold, the other elements may be used depending on the resistance test protocol.